 Permanent faculty members whose skills and expertise cover the fundamentals of the automobile industry (in particular combustion, engine technology, bench tests, etc.) and associated fuels and lubricants.
 Professors are from mixed backgrounds:

-Designed to meet the challenges of processing biomass for use as an alternative fuel, the Master’s degree in Chemicals - Catalysis and Processes - is proposed by the Université de Lille 1 in collaboration with the École Centrale de Lille, the École de Chimie de Lille and IFP School.
+Designed to meet the challenges of processing biomass for use as an alternative fuel, the Master’s degree in Chemistry - option Sustainable Industrial Processes - with a focus on Catalysis and Processes - is offered by the Université de Lille and is co-accredited by the École Centrale de Lille and IFP School.